-r̥tā́ (acc. n. pl.) from r̥tá- a term which, mostly used in the singular, indicates a set of concepts which cannot easily be conveyed with a single corresponding term, r̥tá- is “order”, “law” “truth”, the ordering activity at the cosmic level of truth.
+r̥tā́ (acc. n. pl.) from r̥tá- a term which, mostly used in the singular, indicates a set of concepts which cannot easily be conveyed with a single corresponding term, r̥tá- is order, law, truth, the ordering activity at the cosmic level of truth.